touch4it/rancher-vagrant/README.md

 # Rancher server + agent in HA playground

 Rancher server & rancher agent in high availability on local environment with vagrant & virtualbox.
 Readme is written for osx/linux, you might need to do some steps in your platfomr way to run it.
+See full tutorial about this repository here -> https://medium.com/touch4it/rancher-server-rancher-agent-in-high-availability-on-local-environment-with-vagrant-virtualbox-5d7ee913ad07

 ## Requirements